Supreme Court Rules FHFA Director ‘Removable at Will;’ Calabria Out

 The Supreme Court on Wednesday ruled that the structure of the Federal Housing Finance Agency is unconstitutional, allowing the President to remove its director at will.

-Shortly after the ruling, The Biden Administration removed Mark Calabria as FHFA Director and nominated Sandra Thompson as Acting Director.
+Shortly after the ruling, The Biden Administration removed Mark Calabria as FHFA Director, paving the way for the Administration to nominate a successor.

 In its decision in Collins v.
 Yellen, the Court held that the FHFA Director is removable at will by the President before the expiration of his/her statutory five-year term, contrary to language in the 2008 Housing and Economic Recovery Act.